Allium/WithoutHeadOrFoot/_posts/2016-06-12-Roots-of-Paradigm-2.md

 ### Separationism

 It is often remarked that Western philosophy is more individualist than Eastern philosophy.
-This post explores what "Western individualism" might mean, how it manifests, and how it has developed over time.
+With a particular meaning of "Western individualism" in mind, this post explores some of its historical manifestaitons and developments.

-I consider three contributing factors.
-The first concerns the apprehension of persons (and things) as entities fundamentally distinct from one another; the second concerns the Scientific Revolution's analytic-reductionist approaches to philosophy and natural philosophy; and the third is the tradition of "adversarialism" and conflict in Western culture.
+I consider three main themes.
+The first concerns the apprehension of persons (and things) as entities fundamentally distinct from one another; the second concerns the Scientific Revolution's analytic-reductionist approaches to philosophy and natural philosophy; and the third is the tradition of adversarialism in Western culture.

-As we shall see, these factors developed very much in response to one another.
-And I'll further argue that they share an underlying unity which makes this connexion inevitable.
+As we shall see, at times these factors developed in concert.
+I'll further argue that their connexion is inevitable, as their foundations share an underlying unity of perspective.
 For want of a better term, and in thrall to the beauty of the oxymoron, I'll call that unity "separationism", meaning the tendency to separate and delineate.

 <!-- ========================================================================== -->